 Our net loss and cash flows from operating activities are significantly influenced by our investments in headcount and infrastructure to support anticipated growth.
-In addition, our net loss in recent periods has generally been significantly greater than our use of cash for operating activities due to our subscription-based revenue model in which billings occur in advance of revenue recognition and a substantial amount of non-cash charges incurred by us, primarily related to the depreciation and amortization, stock-based compensation, non-cash interest expense related to the accretion and write-off of debt discounts and paid in kind interest, and deferred taxes.
+In recent periods, our net loss has generally been significantly greater than our use of cash for operating activities due to our subscription-based revenue model in which billings occur in

+For the year ended December 31, 2017, cash provided by operations was \$6.4 million resulting from net non-cash expenses of \$40.8 million and net cash flow provided by changes in operating assets and liabilities of \$3.7 million, largely offset by our net loss of \$38.1 million.
+The \$3.7 million of net cash flows provided as a result of changes in our operating assets and liabilities reflected a \$25.1 million increase in deferred revenue as a result of the growth of our customer and user base, which are billed in advance of our revenue recognition; a \$2.1 million increase in accrued expenses and other current liabilities; and a \$0.9 million decrease in prepaid expenses and other current liabilities.
+This change in our operating assets and liabilities was partially offset by a \$19.9 million increase in accounts receivable due to the growth of our customer and user base; a \$4.0 million increase in deferred sales commissions due to an increase in revenues; a \$0.3 million increase in other assets; and a \$0.2 million decrease in other long-term liabilities.

 For the year ended December 31, 2016, cash used in operations was \$4.8 million, resulting from our net loss of \$39.2 million and a \$6.4 million payment for paid-in-kind interest, largely offset by net cash flows provided through changes in net non-cash expenses of \$27.3 million and changes in our operating assets and liabilities of \$13.4 million.
+The \$13.4 million of net cash flows provided as a result of changes in our operating assets and liabilities of \$13.4 million.
 The \$13.4 million of net cash flows provided as a result of changes in our operating assets and liabilities reflected a \$29.5 million increase in deferred revenue as a result of the growth of our customer and user base, which are billed in advance of our revenue recognition, a \$3.9 million increase in accrued expenses primarily associated with increases in employee-related accruals as a result of increases in headcount and bonuses, and a \$3.5 million increase in accounts payable associated with the growth of the business.
 The changes in our operating assets and liabilities were partially offset by a \$15.5 million increase in accounts receivable due to the growth of our customer and user base, a \$3.4 million increase in deferred sales commissions due to an increase in revenue, a \$3.1 million increase in prepaid expenses and other current assets due primarily to increases in prepaid software subscriptions and insurance recognized to expense over a period of one year or less, and a \$1.2 million decrease in other long-term liabilities due primarily to amortization of leasehold improvement allowances and free rent periods associated with the expansion of our corporate headquarters.

-For the year ended December 31, 2015, cash provided by operations was \$1.0 million, resulting from our net loss of \$24.7 million, largely offset by net cash flows provided through changes in our operating assets and liabilities of \$16.4 million and net non-cash expenses of \$9.4 million.
-The \$16.4 million of net cash flows provided as a result of changes in our operating assets and liabilities reflected a \$18.2 million increase in deferred revenue as a result of the growth of our customer and user base, which are billed in advance of our revenue recognition, a \$6.8 million increase in accrued expenses primarily associated with increases in employee-related accruals as a result of increases in headcount and bonuses, and professional services costs, a \$2.0 million increase in other long-term liabilities primarily related to deferred rent due to the leasehold improvement allowances and free rent periods associated with the expansion of our corporate headquarters, and a \$1.1 million increase in accounts payable associated with the growth of our business.
-The changes in our operating assets and liabilities were partially offset by a \$6.2 million increase in accounts receivable due to the growth of our customer and user base and a \$4.3 million increase in deferred sales commissions due to an increase in revenues.